Watchmen (2009 film): Plot

 In 1985, a man living in a Manhattan apartment watches news about escalating Cold War tensions and the response from five-term President Richard Nixon when an unknown assailant attacks and hurls him to the street below.
 Throughout the opening credits, a montage reviews the rise of costumed crime-fighters from 1939 to 1977, culminating in public backlash and the passage of an anti-vigilante act.

 Rorschach, a vigilante detective who operates illegally, discovers that the dead man was Edward Blake, better known as "the Comedian", a costumed hero who worked for the government.
 Suspecting that other vigilantes could be attacked, Rorschach warns members of his former team, the Watchmen.
-Rorschach's former partner Dan Dreiberg believes he is paranoid, but relays his concerns to Adrian Veidt, a crime-fighter turned businessman, but he also dismisses the concerns.
+Rorschach's former partner Daniel Dreiberg believes he is paranoid, but relays his concerns to Adrian Veidt, a crime-fighter turned businessman, who also dismisses them.
 Rorschach later visits Doctor Manhattan, a physicist whose accidental superpowers make him a national security asset, but Manhattan is preoccupied with energy research and ignores him.

-At Blake's funeral, Manhattan, Veidt and Dreiberg each recall the Comedian's pessimism in his later years about the Watchmen's mission.
+At Blake's funeral, Manhattan, Adrian and Daniel each recall the Comedian's pessimism in his later years about the Watchmen's mission.
 After the service, a lone mourner pays his respects.
 Rorschach tracks down and questions the mourner, former supervillain Edgar Jacobi.
 Jacobi says that Blake had recently broken into his apartment while he was sleeping — tearful, unmasked, and incoherent.
 Rorschach is astonished but doubts that Jacobi would tell a lie so bizarre.
 During a press interview with Doctor Manhattan, an investigative journalist tells him that several people who had been in contact with Manhattan have developed cancer, including his former girlfriend.
 As other reporters mob Manhattan with questions, he snaps and exiles himself to Mars.
 Alone, Manhattan reflects on his existence and his regrets at allowing himself to be turned into a weapon.
 In his absence, the Warsaw Pact countries make aggressive moves, and Nixon prepares for war.